-Periodically conducting an environment appraisal (user, area, building and money), with a 360° feed back assessment on matters that contribute to policy goals with their prioritization, is essential input to assess the degree of being in control with the learn/work environment and to fine tune.
+Periodically conducting an environment appraisal (user, area, building and money), with a 360° feedback assessment on matters that contribute to policy goals with their prioritization, is an essential input to assess the degree of being in control with the learn/work environment and to fine-tune.
 Not only measurement information is required but you need also values to determine what an adequate learn/work environment is for your specific national and local context.

-Periodically measuring user satisfaction helps to timely identify a mismatch between the learn/work environment and the current organizational process and to prioritize interventions based on the users’ perceived fit of their needs and abilities with the learn/work environment.
-It provides more customization and more attention to differences between organizational units.
+Periodically measuring user satisfaction helps to timely identify a mismatch between the learn/work environment and the current organisational process.
+And to prioritise interventions based on the users’ perceived fit of their needs and abilities with the learn/work environment.
+It provides more customisation and more attention to differences between organisational units.
 Measuring hard and soft data provides feedback and a sharper focus in addition to gut feelings, experiences or observations.

 Advantages of a more data-driven decision making: